The history of African Safaris

 The African hunting industry has for many years pointed to the funds raised by hunting tourism, which purportedly is diverted to conservation efforts.
 Many hunting operations do involve the local community, with jobs, community funding and meat from hunted animals going to the local population.
 This has been said to deter poaching and is used as justification for the continuation of this basically outmoded and often environmentally questionable practice.
 However, more recently, some conservationists have come to question this justification, as well as exactly how valuable the industry is in this regard, especially when compared to vastly more popular wildlife viewing safaris.
-Very recently, Botswana banned trophy hunting outright, despite having been a major hunting safari destination up until that point and deriving considerable income from the practice.
+Very recently, Botswana has banned trophy hunting outright (for now), despite having been a major hunting safari destination up until that point and deriving considerable income from the practice.

 A modern safari is NOT a hunting trip.

 Botswana's example is a clear indication of the way forward.
 Gone are the colonial days when a safari was an overland journey aimed at hunting wild animals!
 The traditional use of the word has changed, so out with the old ideas about a safari and in with the new and improved interpretation of a safari.
 Nowadays safaris are not about exploiting natural resources and trophy hunting for sport.

 The term 'Big Five' was originally coined by big game hunters to refer to the most dangerous animals to hunt.
-Today, however, the Big Five of Africa are the top animals tourists want to see on safari.
+Today, however, the Big Five of Africa are the top animals that tourists want to see on safaris.
 Out of the Big Five animals (lion, leopard, rhino, buffalo and elephant) only the buffalo is not threatened or endangered.
 Encountering these animals is now purely about the joy of observing them in their natural environment, learning about them and taking photographs.